St Mary-le-More, Wallingford: History

 St Mary le More existed by 1077, when the advowson belonged to St Alban's Abbey.
 The west tower was originally 12th century but its upper stages were rebuilt in a Perpendicular Gothic style in about 1653.
 The nave and aisle were built in the 13th and 14th century and the chancel was built somewhat later, but all were rebuilt in 1854 to designs by the Gothic Revival architect David Brandon.

 In the present building, the west window of the north aisle has stained glass made in 1856 by Thomas Willement.
 The pulpit was made in 1888 by the sculptor Onslow Ford.
 St Mary-le-More is a Grade II* listed building.

-In 2009–10 the church was reordered and sympathetically redecorated.
+In 2009–10 the church was reordered and redecorated.
 Underfloor heating was installed and the floor retiled, two separate lavatories were installed beneath the mezzanine level.
 One toilet is designed for disabled use and it also contains baby changing facilities.
 A black marble topped kitchen was installed with sink, built-in fridge, dishwasher and cupboard space in the north aisle near to the external fire door.

 Internal and external access for disabled people was improved by means of level flooring and ramps to allow wheelchair access to most parts of the building.
 An audio-visual system with hearing loop was also installed.
 The audio-visual system is used regularly during services, concerts and by those hiring out the church building for events.

 The site of Lady Chapel subsequently became the larger choir vestry during the reordering.
 The Lady Chapel was then moved to the dais of the former High Altar in the Sanctuary just beyond the retained choir stalls.